EqVIO: An Equivariant Filter for Visual Inertial Odometry: Experimental Results

 We compared the performance of EqVIO to other VIO systems on two popular public datasets: EuRoC \cite{2016_burri_EuRoCMicroAerial} and UZH FPV \cite{2019_delmerico_AreWeReady}.
 Table \ref{tab:algorithms} lists the algorithms considered along with information about the back-end and front-end systems used, including GFFT \cite{1994_shi_GoodFeaturesTrack}, LKT \cite{2004_baker_LucasKanade20Years}, FAST \cite{2006_rosten_MachineLearningHighSpeed}, ORB \cite{2011_rublee_ORBEfficientAlternative}, and BRISK \cite{2011_leutenegger_BRISKBinaryRobust}.

 Where stated, the algorithm performance results have been obtained from the recent benchmark study by Delmerico and Scaramuzza \cite{2018_delmerico_BenchmarkComparisonMonocular}.
 Otherwise, the algorithms were compiled using the suggested default configuration and run on an Ubuntu 20.04 desktop computer equipped with an AMD Ryzen 7 3700X 8-Core processor and 16~GB memory.
 The tuning parameters of the algorithms were changed between the EuRoC and UZH FPV datasets, but kept constant across all sequences in those datasets.
 Additional system capabilities are including loop closure and map reuse were disabled where relevant to ensure a fair comparison between algorithms.
+The key sensor characteristics and tuning parameters used for EqVIO are listed in Table \ref{tab:sensor_chars}.
+For more detailed tuning parameters, please refer to the configuration files provided in the open-source repository.

 Table \ref{tab:rmse-euroc} lists the root mean square error (RMSE) of the position estimates of each of the systems in Table \ref{tab:algorithms} on the EuRoC dataset.
-EqVIO achieves the best performance in many of the sequences, and also achieves the best mean performance.
+EqVIO achieves the best performance in five of the sequences, and also achieves the best mean performance alongside OpenVINS.
 Additionally, Table \ref{tab:timing-euroc} lists the processing time taken per frame for each of the algorithms tested on the authors' desktop.
-On average, EqVIO is faster than the next fastest algorithm by a factor of 2.1 on the EuRoC dataset.
+Table \ref{tab:config-euroc} lists the state length parameters used to achieve the results for each of the algorithms.
+On average, EqVIO is faster than the next fastest algorithm by a factor of 2.14 on the EuRoC dataset.